nikki93/ng-public/README.md

 ./run.sh release
 ```

+The first time you ever build, it takes a while because SDL-gpu builds GLEW.
+Subsequent builds should be much quicker though (unless you clear the 'build/'
+directory).

 You can also do this to run with Valgrind if you have it installed (to check for leaks):

 ```